igormomc/AOPnetworkFinder_v2/README.md

 https://zenodo.org/records/11068434

-1. Finds the status of all AOPs in the webpage AOPWiki.org/aops (OECD Status)
+1. Find the status of all AOPs in the webpage AOPWiki.org/aops (OECD Status)

 The Current GUI of the AOP_Visualizer webpage: